-- Serving in a personal capacity without respect to professional or institutional affiliation and without acting upon advice or representation of the interests of governments, organizations, or other third-party representatives; - Complementary and cross-cutting expertise in areas outlined in Paragraph 2.5 below; - Commitment to the highest standard of compliance with the Declaration of Interest Policy and Confidentiality Undertaking; - Regular attendance and participation in PRC/JRC in-person meetings, teleconferences; - Active, independent and high-quality engagement in discussions and processes related to the PRC mandate; - High quality of input/recommendations; - The total estimated average time requirement per PRC Member and per year of 20 full working days2.
+- Serving in a personal capacity without respect to professional or institutional affiliation and without acting upon advice or representation of the interests of governments, organizations, or other third-party representatives; - Complementary and cross-cutting expertise in areas outlined in Paragraph 2.5 below; - Commitment to the highest standard of compliance with the Declaration of Interest Policy and Confidentiality Undertaking; - Regular attendance and participation in PRC/JRC in-person meetings, teleconferences; - Active, independent and high-quality engagement in discussions and processes related to the PRC mandate; - High quality of input/recommendations; - The total estimated average time requirement per PRC Member and per year of 20 full working days.

-1 JRC is composed of the PRC and the Secretariat review teams.
+&lt;sup>1 JRC is composed of the PRC and the Secretariat review teams.

-2 PRC Member yearly time commitment for attendance of at least 1 four-day JRC in-person meeting (plus indepth review as part of the PRC core review team of 4 proposals per PRC Member on average per meeting with estimated 8 hours of total review time per proposal and 4 proposals per PRC Member on average where not part of the PRC core review team with estimated 2 hours of total review time per proposal), 2 two-day virtual/teleconference JRC meeting on average (plus in-depth review as part of the PRC core review team of 2 proposals per PRC Member on average with estimated8 hours of review time per proposal and 2 proposals per PRC Member on average where not part of the PRC core review team with estimated 2 hours of total review time per proposal) and an average of 8 GAD reviews per PRC Member per year with 6 hours of average review
+&lt;sup>2 PRC Member yearly time commitment for attendance of at least 1 four-day JRC in-person meeting (plus in-depth review as part of the PRC core review team of 4 proposals per PRC Member on average per meeting with estimated 8 hours of total review time per proposal and 4 proposals per PRC Member on average where not part of the PRC core review team with estimated 2 hours of total review time per proposal), 2 two-day virtual/teleconference JRC meeting on average (plus in-depth review as part of the PRC core review team of 2 proposals per PRC Member on average with estimated 8 hours of review time per proposal and 2 proposals per PRC Member on average where not part of the PRC core review team with estimated 2 hours of total review time per proposal), and an average of 8 GAD reviews per PRC Member per year with 6 hours of average review time for regular GADs that have gone through the competitive selection process and 8 hours of average review time for atypical (enabler) GADs and grant extensions.